MackerelGray/chirp-bark-hey/writings/jude/multiple-choice-fractal.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# That Feel When Your Lore Is a Multiple-Choice Fractal Situation
+## That Feel When Your Lore Is a Multiple-Choice Fractal Situation

 <p><i>Written by Jude Rook-Machina on August 29th, 2025.</i></p>